MCP Integration¶

 kubefwd://metrics |

-Traffic metrics |
+Traffic metrics and bandwidth stats |

 kubefwd://summary |

-Overall summary |
+Overall system summary |

 kubefwd://errors |

-Current errors |
+Current error conditions |

 kubefwd://http-traffic |

-HTTP requests |
+Recent HTTP requests through forwards |

 kubefwd://contexts |

-Kubernetes contexts |
+Available Kubernetes contexts |

 | Prompt | Purpose |